george-hawkins/arf-drone/README.md

 The [Pixhawk](https://pixhawk.org/modules/pixhawk) is an [open source hardware](http://freedomdefined.org/OSHW) flight controller that originated at [ETH Zurich](https://en.wikipedia.org/wiki/ETH_Zurich) and is the de-facto standard high end open source hardware flight controller.

-It is the most commonly used flight controller with the popular [ArduPilot flight stack](http://ardupilot.org/dev/docs/apmcopter-code-overview.html) and the [PX4 flight stack](http://px4.io/docs/px4-basic-concepts/) - at least in the hobbyist community (neither of these flight stacks is tied to the Pixhawk).
+It is the most commonly used flight controller when using the popular [ArduPilot flight stack](http://ardupilot.org/dev/docs/apmcopter-code-overview.html) and the [PX4 flight stack](http://px4.io/docs/px4-basic-concepts/) - at least in the hobbyist community - though neither of these flight stacks is tied to the Pixhawk.

-It is the most expensive component in the parts list above, and there are certainly cheaper flight controllers - the most interesting of which seems to be the OpenPilot [CC3D Revolution](https://www.unmannedtechshop.co.uk/openpilot-cc3d-revolution-flight-controller/) which is a product of the [LibrePilot](https://www.librepilot.org/) project (a successor to the now defunct OpenPilot project).
+It is the most expensive component in the parts list above and there are certainly cheaper flight controllers - the most interesting of which seems to be the OpenPilot [CC3D Revolution](https://www.unmannedtechshop.co.uk/openpilot-cc3d-revolution-flight-controller/) which is a product of the [LibrePilot](https://www.librepilot.org/) project (a successor to the now defunct OpenPilot project).

 However I chose the Pixhawk as I liked the flight stack projects that used it and liked the fact that it is popular in academic environments.